WMTX: Christmas Music

+Despite raising ratings for the station, WMTX does not usually get the greatest Christmas music audience.
+In recent years, WDUV has been flipping to Christmas music earlier than WMTX and have soared in the ratings.
+However, WMTX still generally reaches a higher market share in the Holiday Season.

 WMTX-HD2

-In early 2007, WMTX launched an HD2 digital subchannel with a Soft AC format.
-On December 17, 2007, WMTX HD-2 dropped the Soft AC format to introduce the LGBTQ-oriented "Pride Radio" service, featuring Dance and Rhythmic Hits.
+In early 2007, WMTX launched an HD2 digital subchannel with a soft AC format.
+On December 17, 2007, WMTX-HD2 dropped the soft AC format to introduce the LGBTQ-oriented "Pride Radio" service, featuring dance and rhythmic hits.

 On January 28, 2013, WMTX-HD2 changed its format to classic rock, branded as "Thunder Tampa Bay", and began to be relayed on FM translators W233AV 94.5 (Gulfport) and W290BJ 105.9 (West Tampa).
 On September 24, 2014, WMTX-HD2 started simulcasting on W256CT 99.1 (Bayonet Point).
-In the Fall of 2015, WMTX-HD2 began simulcasting on translator W275AZ 102.9 (Wesley Chapel South).
+In the fall of 2015, WMTX-HD2 began simulcasting on translator W275AZ 102.9 (Wesley Chapel South).
 The "Thunder" branding and format was previously used on sister station WTBT 105.5/103.5 (now WFUS) from 1995 to 2005.

 On June 3, 2016, WMTX-HD2 shifted its format to classic hits, still branded as "Thunder Tampa Bay".
 However, one month later, WMTX-HD2 returned to classic rock, still branded as "Thunder Tampa Bay".

-On December 13, 2016, WMTX-HD2 flipped to classic hip hop as "Throwback 94.5 & 105.9", complementing Urban Contemporary sister station WBTP.
+On December 13, 2016, WMTX-HD2 flipped to classic hip hop as "Throwback 94.5 & 105.9", complementing urban contemporary sister station WBTP.

 On January 11, 2019, WMTX-HD2 announced that it would be changing its format the following Monday, and began directing listeners to WBTP.
 On January 14, W233AV, W256CT and W290BJ began simulcasting news/talk-formatted WFLA.
-The classic hip hop format continued on WMTX's HD2 sub-channel, with the HD3 subchannel carrying "The Breeze," a Soft AC format from iHeartRadio.
+The classic hip hop format continued on WMTX's HD2 sub-channel, with the HD3 subchannel carrying "The Breeze", a soft AC format from iHeartRadio.

 On July 26, 2021, WMTX-HD2 changed their format to a simulcast of Spanish news/talk-formatted WHNZ, branded as "Acción 1250".